 Below are some do's and don’ts that I have found helpful when talking with patients and friends about weight.

 Shame may make your loved one eat healthy (or restrict their intake) in front of you, but it doesn’t create long-term change.
 If fact, shame is likely to promote exactly the behaviors you hope to help your loved one avoid.
-Examples of shaming statements are “I’m not attracted to you anymore,” or, “You can’t even fit into your clothes”.
-I know your intention is to offer a well-meaning wake-up call, but shame rarely creates lasting change.
+Examples of shaming statements are “I’m not attracted to you anymore,” or, “You can’t even fit into your clothes.”
+Many people who use shame believe that doing so will offer a well-meaning wake-up call, but shame rarely creates lasting change.

 When approaching the issue of weight, give your loved one lots of space.
-If your loved one does not want to discuss their weight with you, let the issue go.
+If they do not want to discuss their weight with you, let the issue go.
 Discussing one’s weight is an extremely personal and sensitive matter.
-It might need to be done slowly over time.
+It might need to be done slowly, over time.
 And remember: Just because your loved one does not want to talk about their weight with you, does not mean they aren’t thinking about it or talking about it elsewhere.

 Keep the discussion focused on health.
 Phrases that focus on the person’s body or eating habits can make your loved one feel defensive.
 Avoid saying things like, “You keep gaining weight,” or, “I notice you eating at night after you’ve already had dinner.”
-I know it’s tempting to speak about the details that led to your concern about weight, but try to keep the discussion focused on the real issue, which is concern for overall health and life quality.
+It’s tempting to speak about the details that led to your concern about weight, but try to keep the discussion focused on the real issue: your concern for their overall health and quality of life.

-I know this is a hard one, especially if you, yourself, have lost weight.
-Remember, your loved one likely knows quite well what to do and not do in order to take the weight off.
-Also, the issue is likely more complex than diet and exercise hints.
-Stick to speaking about your love and concern about him or her personally.
-Do not focus on how he or she can or should reach their goal.
+This is a hard one, especially if you yourself have lost weight.
+Remember, however, that your loved one likely knows standard weight loss strategies quite well—and besides, the issue is likely more complex than diet and exercise hints.
+Stick to speaking about your love and concern for him or her personally.
+Do not focus on how he or she can—or should—reach the goal.

 Try not to comment on your loved one's weight-sensitive behaviors—good or bad!
-I know this seems counter-intuitive, but any specific comments about behavior set up a dynamic in which you are the watchdog.
+This may seem counter-intuitive, but any specific comments about behavior set up a dynamic in which you are "the watchdog."
 If your loved one feels some checks and balances would be helpful, encourage them to hire professionals.
-Physical trainers and dieticians are trained to monitor, encourage AND to set limits when needed—let these professionals be the bad guys!
-Once you start policing, you set yourself up to eventually have to be the bad cop, which can complicate personal relationships.
+Physical trainers and dietitians are trained to monitor, encourage, AND to set limits when needed—let these professionals be the bad guys!
+Once you start policing, you set yourself up to eventually have to be the "bad cop," which can complicate personal relationships.

-1. Do remember your loved one may already feel ashamed
+1. Do remember that your loved one may already feel ashamed.

 Again (because this is extremely important), phrases like, “I’m so worried about your high blood pressure,” or, “I don’t ever want to lose you or have your health suffer,” are helpful ways to communicate that your concern comes from a place of love.

 Tell your loved one that you love him or her just the way that they are.
 PERIOD.
-Tell them you are trying to speak to them because you want for them the happiest and healthiest life possible.
+Tell them you are trying to speak to them because you want them to live the happiest and healthiest life possible.

-Try to think about an area of your own life in which you are especially sensitive—maybe it’s education, money or relationships.
-How would you want someone to approach you about a very sensitive and painful topic?
+Try to think about an area of your own life in which you are especially touchy—maybe it’s your education, how you spend your money, or your difficult relationships.
+How would you want someone to approach you about that very sensitive and painful topic?
 When you speak, offer lots of love and support.
 Speaking to your loved one without true empathy and compassion for their struggle will only push them away.

 Though your loved one’s weight may seem to you like a simple issue of motivation and self-control, it may not be.
-Your loved one may have an eating disorder and need professional help to assist in their path to health.
+Your loved one may have an eating disorder or a physical condition that's causing them to gain or lose weight, and may need professional help to assist in their path to health.
 Try to avoid appearing to assign blame and fault by instead framing your discussion in terms of support and help.